 Public nudity is such a taboo topic in most countries.
 This isn’t the case in Germany.
 This funny German law views your car as your private space, allowing you to drive in your birthday suit.

 However, it does come with limits.
 As long as you are not flashing anyone on the road, you won’t be stopped by police officers.

 It is even becoming more accepted to be nude in cities like Berlin as long as you are not offending anyone.
 If you’ve dreamed of driving down the highway in the nude with the wind blowing through your hair, then Germany is a good place.

 Washing your car will most likely have to be an activity reserved for car washes or in designated areas since German law says no one is permitted to wash their car at home.

 This law makes sense once you understand the reasoning behind it.
 When you wash a car, the chemicals from the soap can get into the water system underground.
 German authorities banned car washing at home to prevent those issues.

 Keeping your car clean is essential to making it look shiny and beautiful.
-So, take it to a car wash to get it professionally done or find a self-service car wash.
+So, please take it to a car wash to get it professionally done, or find a self-service car wash.

 The Laws Every Tourist Needs to Know

 Many interesting and weird German laws make for an entertaining read.
 But knowing these laws have practical value too.